Build a Metropolitan End Table

 If I have enough room in what will become our new living room (or sitting room, if you will), I am definitely building this piece!
-The DIY furniture plans to build a PB inspired Metropolitan End Table features a rectangular top with tapered legs and two shelves.
+The DIY furniture plans to build a Metropolitan End Table (inspired by Pottery Barn) features a rectangular top with tapered legs and two shelves.
 The end table is so incredibly easy to build using countersunk screws, and as an added accent, trim can be secured to the apron under the top.

 - 1-1/2″ brad nails

 - Edge banding (<– affiliate link!)